pooyanrg/CAB/README.md

 mkdir pretrained
 ```

 You can download the [Pretrained Weights](https://drive.google.com/drive/folders/1qOYVpZy57clJPF6AThsnO0Tfy4zq-gg1?usp=sharing).
-We use weights from [CLIP4IDC](https://github.com/sushizixin/CLIP4IDC) to initials the vision encoder (backbone) in CAB.
+We use weights from [CLIP4IDC](https://github.com/sushizixin/CLIP4IDC) to initialize the vision encoder (backbone) in CAB.

 ```
 ckpts